ibm-cloud-docs/vpc/vpc-regions.md

 | Australia (Sydney) | au-syd | `au-syd.iaas.cloud.ibm.com` |
 | Canada (Toronto) | ca-tor | `ca-tor.iaas.cloud.ibm.com` |

-The Regional API (VPC) endpoint is automatically set by the IBM Cloud CLI when you log in to a specific region.
+The Regional API (VPC) endpoint is automatically set by the {{site.data.keyword.cloud}} CLI when you log in to a specific region.
 {: note}

-## Log in to a specific region using the CLI
+## Logging in to a specific region by using the CLI
 {: #log-in-to-a-specific-region-using-the-cli}
 {: cli}

-When you log in to IBM Cloud, you can specify a region or choose it later.
-For example, to log into the global API endpoint in the Dallas (`us-south`) region directly, run the following commands, which vary according to whether you have a federated account (SSO) or a non-federated account.
+When you log in to {{site.data.keyword.cloud}}, you can specify a region or choose it later.
+For example, to log in to the global API endpoint in the Dallas (`us-south`) region directly, run the following commands.
+These commands vary according to whether you have a federated account (SSO) or a non-federated account.

 For a federated account,